AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > ##### **Compatibility with different versions of AdGuard** {#removeparam-modifier-compatibility}
 >
-> * Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.
+> * Rules with `$removeparam` modifier are supported by AdGuard for Windows, Mac, and Android and AdGuard Browser Extension for Chrome, Firefox, and Edge.
 >
 > * `POST` request types are supported only by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.